YashM8/yashm8.github.io/_pages/about.md

 ------
 ### [UBC Uncrewed Aircraft Systems](https://ubcuas.com/) ✈️
 **September 2024 – Present**
-As the leader of the Machine Learning (ML) sub-team, I contribute to an international university-level autonomous drone competition.
-My work involves utilizing deep learning-based technologies to develop and refine autonomous drone systems, specifically focusing on object detection and tracking.
+Leading the ML sub-team to explore and tune open-sourced models for object detection and tracking.
+This is a small piece of the puzzle on our drones that compete in two university-level autonomous drone competitions every year.

 ### [UBC AI Club](https://www.instagram.com/ubcaiclub/) 🦾
 **January 2025 – Present**